sendgrid/sendgrid-java/README.md

 <a name="announcements"></a>
 # Announcements

-Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-java/issues/140).
-Your support is appreciated!

 All updates to this library are documented in our [CHANGELOG](CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-java/releases).
-You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/java) for releases and breaking changes.

 <a name="contribute"></a>
 # How to Contribute